turpaultn/DESED/README.md

 * DCASE 2019
 	* It uses synthetic soundbank, recorded soundscapes, and public evaluation data (a.k.a., Youtube eval during DCASE19).
-	* If you want more information about DCASE19 dataset visit [DCASE 2019 task 4 web page][website-dcase]
+	* If you want more information about DCASE19 dataset visit [DCASE 2019 task 4 web page][website-dcase19-t4]
 	* If you only want to download DCASE19 files, go to [dcase2019 task 4](#dcase2019-task-4).

 ![dcase19-diagram][img-desed2019]